 Field treatment is used when you have a lot of AKs.
 There are a few reasons why you might develop many AKs.
 Dr. Tournas said it’s common in bald or balding men who didn’t realize how thin their hair was getting for many years, so they didn’t protect their scalp with a hat or sunscreen: “They might have dozens of these lesions on their scalp.
 They start to grow into each other and become almost innumerable.”

 In those cases, you can’t simply freeze the AKs—the area is too big to treat that way.
-So, you can apply a chemotherapy agent called five fluorouracil to the site to clear the lesion field.
+So, you can apply a topical treatment chemotherapy agent called five fluorouracil to the site to clear the lesion field.
 Or you can use Imiquimod cream that helps your body’s immune system take care of the AKs.
 “These treatments do similar things, with a different mechanism of action,” Dr. Tournas said.

 After several weeks of treatment, you’ll get a red, rashy reaction and most of the AKs should resolve.
 “You may need to come back and freeze a couple, but you’ve smoothed everything out,” Dr. Tournas said.